comfyshee/proxmox-homelab/README.md

 **Location:** `scripts/vm-setup/`

-Separate scripts are maintained for Debian and Ubuntu to avoid OS-specific edge cases and conditional logic.
+Separate scripts are maintained for Debian and Ubuntu to account for OS-specific differences without relying on conditional logic.

 Scripts:
 - `ubuntu-setup.sh`